Python-Test-Engineer/iwswordpress/README.md

 ### Talks and workshops given at WordCamps, MeetUps and NDC Oslo.
 [VIEW SPEAKING](#talks-and-workshops)

-## SEEKING

-### Part-time, remote, pro-bono...

-I returned to tech two years ago and embarked on learning tech again.

-Looking for work experience/pro bono work to find my niche and develop it.

-With previous careers as an accountant, business owner, Tech Architect and sales, there may be a role other than coder that uses these different skills.

-I love business and the process of creating value for customers.

-I also love teaching technologies, striving to make the complex understandable.

-Open to ideas...

-## Current Learning

-Currently working with StencilJS/Web Components/Ionic/React/Capacitor to create apps that work on all platforms with just(!)
-HTML/CSS/JS - 'write once, run anywhere'.

-Whilst technology skills are what I need to learn, the real learning is *mindset*...the ability to be persistent, deal with frustration and have the courage to embrace the learning curve of new technologies.
-The 'WALL' to progress has been frequent.
-It has become an old friend/teacher rather than a bitter enemy.

-Community learning, (self-taught), using YouTube, Udemy and FrontendMasters.

-Kyle Simpson and Will Sentance have been particularly helpful to me in learning JavaScript deeply, (ongoing!).

-Traversy Media, Net Ninja and Steve Grifith have been my core YouTube mentors.

-Academind courses on Udemy.com

 ## Connect with me
 - 👯 https://wpjs.co.uk - My business site for 1-3 hour training workshops for groups and individuals.